Ford bets revamped global Fusion can topple Camry

 "This market, coming out of this recession, is wide open," said Art Spinella, president of CNW Research, which tracks consumer trends in the auto industry.

 Ford has also improved its MyFord Touch entertainment system.
-In October, Ford fell ten spots in a key reliability survey due to glitches in the system.
+In October, Ford fell 10 spots in a key reliability survey due to glitches in the system.

 In the updated version for the Fusion, the text is larger, the screens are clearer and the touch-sensitive areas look more like buttons.